-As of December 31, 2021, and 2020, we had gross deferred tax assets of \$96 million and \$85 million and gross deferred tax liabilities of \$86 million and \$67 million, respectively.
-As of December 31, 2021, and 2020, we had net deferred tax assets of \$10 million and \$18 million, respectively, resulting in a \$8 million change overall.
-The significant components of this balance include deferred tax items relating to temporary differences associated with loss reserves, unearned premiums, deferred acquisition costs, unrealized gains on investments, and net operating losses.
-We had no valuation allowance as of December 31, 2021 and 2020.
+As of December 31, 2022, and 2021, we had gross deferred tax assets of \$217 million and \$96 million and gross deferred tax liabilities of \$178 million and \$86 million, respectively.
+We had a valuation allowance of \$133 million as of December 31, 2022.
+We had no valuation allowance as of December 31, 2021.
 See the section "Valuation Allowance on Deferred Tax Assets" below for further details.
+As a result, we reported net deferred tax liabilities of \$94 million as of December 31, 2022.
+By comparison, we had net deferred tax assets of \$10 million as of December 31, 2021.
+The significant components of this balance include deferred tax items relating to temporary differences associated with loss reserves, unearned premiums, deferred acquisition costs, funds withheld for a reinsurance agreement, and unrealized losses on investments.

-As of December 31, 2021, we had federal net operating loss carry forwards of \$91 million which were generated by the Company, a foreign operation, prior to making the election to be taxed as a US domestic corporation.
-The losses were generated through operations effectively connected to US related business, the use of which is limited to future income generated by our US Tax Filing Group and subject to utilization limitations under the IRS' SRLY rules.
-The federal net operating loss carry forwards expire by 2029.
+As of December 31, 2021, we had federal net operating loss carry forwards of \$91 million which were generated by the Company, a foreign operation, prior to making the election to be taxed as a U.S. domestic corporation.
+The losses were generated through operations effectively connected to US related business, the use of which is limited to future income generated by our U.S. Tax Filing Group and subject to utilization limitations under the IRS' SRLY rules.
+These losses were fully utilized in 2022.

-As of December 31, 2021, we had no federal capital loss, foreign tax credit, or AMT credit carryforwards.
+As of December 31, 2022, we had no federal capital loss, net operating loss, foreign tax credit, or alternative minimum tax ("AMT") credit carryforwards.